 We can no longer simply broadcast our communications and with the mobile web, we can't dictate the format.
 So what does this mean for PR?

-Editor's note: This article is written by Emily Davis.
+Editor's note: This article is written by Emily Tippins.
 She is Head of Digital Strategy at Journey, responsible for developing and executing client marketing strategies (and very good at it too).
 But Emily is also the copy-editor of Baekdal Plus, and she has been helping me to improve the quality of Baekdal Plus both with her skills but also her refreshing insights.

 Public Relations (PR) is essentially about communicating, and communication as a discipline is undergoing a shift.
 One it cannot avoid.
 If you have read The Shift, you will know all about this change.

 With the social web, we can no longer simply broadcast our communications and with the mobile web, we can't dictate the format.
 Print is clearly in decline, although it is not obsolete.
 So, everything is changing and Communication Managers need to change with it.

 Today PR is less about channeling your message through the right media and more about making connections directly with your audience.
 Anyone can publish a 'press release' these days.
 You don't necessarily need a specialist agency.